learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

-# Basic Commands in Bash
+# Navigating Files and Directories in Bash

 ## Learning Goals